All Episodes

 And listen, when I travel this country, folks have plenty enough problems that they need their president to focus on.

-Instead of a wall that, by the way, because I was a prosecutor for many years, including the Attorney General California, I specialize on transnational criminal organizations.
+Instead of a wall that, by the way, because I was a prosecutor for many years, including the Attorney General of California, I specialize on transnational criminal organizations.

-That's that wall ain't gonna stop them.
+That wall ain't going to stop them.

 No.